 For the McGill study, the research team recruited 274 people whose average age was 63.
 Each had a parent or multiple siblings with Alzheimer’s.

 They were given the University of Pennsylvania Smell Identification Test which consists of four booklets containing ten “scratch and sniff” odorized strips in each.

-The subjects must choose between four possible choices describing what the odor is, which are listed above each strip.
+The subjects must choose between four possible choices – listed above the strip – to decide what the odor is.
 The 40 smells range from banana and cinnamon to bubble gum, motor oil and root beer.

 In addition, 101 of the participants donated cerebrospinal fluid (CSF) to be tested for the Alzheimer’s-related proteins tau and beta-amyloid, which are located in the lumbar region as well as the brain.